espressif/esp-idf-sbom/README.md

     esp-idf-sbom check [SBOM file]

-If *SBOM file* is not provided, the stardard input stream is used.
+If *SBOM file* is not provided, the standard input stream is used.

+If package is not vulnerable to a specific CVE, it can be added to the manifest **cve-exclude-list** list and checker will not report it.

 ## Licenses and Copyrights